-to the child.
-It occurs when someone shakes a baby or slams or throws a baby
+syndrome is brain injury that occurs when someone shakes a baby or throws a baby

 Normal play, such as bouncing a child